Directed by Nick Gomez | Written by Mark Saraceni | 45 min

 9.2 / 10

 Is Tony a golem?
 That is the central question of The Sopranos, or at least one of them.
-“Meadowlands,” the meditative follow-up to the climactic “Denial, Anger, Acceptance,” presents evidence as to both yes and no. To people Tony is involved with in business — like Shlomo Teittleman, the Hasidic Jew who calls him a “golem” — he is indeed a Frankenstein’s mobster, a malevolent specter that only ends up consuming you.
+The series’ third episode, the climactic “Denial, Anger, Acceptance,” presents evidence as to both yes and no. To people Tony is involved with in business — like Shlomo Teittleman, a Hasidic Jew — he is indeed a Frankenstein’s mobster, an all-consuming malevolent specter.

 “46 Long” was an episode that saw Tony’s pent-up stress level simmer to a boiling point.
 “Denial, Anger, Acceptance” finds a cooler, calmer and more collected Tony, but also a more fragile Tony.
 His best friend — family boss Jackie Aprile — is in the hospital dying of cancer, causing Tony to move through the three titular stages of grief.